 CBUAE Published Rates

 Data for the last 4 days would be auto populated for the user.
+However the rates will be editable for the user to modify in case any wrong entry made for the previous day

 Users will have to manually input the Tenor Wise rate for the current date.